outbrain/fwumious_wabbit/benchmark/README.md

 Processor: i386
 ```
 ### Dataset details
-we generate a synthetic dataset with 10000000 train records ('train.vw'), and 10000000 test records ('easy.vw').
+we generate a synthetic dataset with 10,000,000 train records ('train.vw'), and 10,000,000 test records ('easy.vw').

 the task is 'Eat-Rate prediction' - each record describes the observed result of a single feeding experiment.

 each record is made of a type of animal, a type of food, and a label indicating whether the animal ate the food.

-the underlying model is simple - animals are either herbivores or carnivores - regardless of specific animal name,
+the underlying model is simple - animals are either herbivores or carnivores,
-and food is either plant based or meat based regardless of it's identity.
+and food is either plant based or meat based.
 herbivores always eat plants (and only plants), and carnivores always eat meat (and only meat).

-for convenience reasons, we name the animals 'Herbivore-1234' and 'Carnivore-5678', and the food items 'Plant-678'
+we name animals conveniently using the pattern 'diet-id', for example 'Herbivore-1234' and 'Carnivore-5678',
+and the food similarly as 'food_type-id' - for example 'Plant-678'
- and 'Meat-234' so the expected outcome for a record is always clear.
+ and 'Meat-234' so the expected label for a record is always obvious.

-there are 1000 animal types, and 1000 food types.
+there are 1,000 animal types, and 1,000 food types.

 see for example the first 5 lines from the train dataset (after some pretty-printing):
 label|animal|food
 -----|------|----
--1 |A Herbivore-448 |B Meat-159
--1 |A Carnivore-113 |B Plant-747
+1 |A Herbivore-708 |B Plant-43
-1 |A Herbivore-848 |B Plant-14
+1 |A Herbivore-588 |B Plant-107
--1 |A Carnivore-683 |B Plant-140
+-1 |A Herbivore-134 |B Meat-33
+1 |A Carnivore-567 |B Meat-161
--1 |A Carnivore-797 |B Plant-135
+1 |A Carnivore-206 |B Meat-607

 ## Results